Skip to main content

 Or, well... you might just find me riding my motorbike in real life.
 Or, you know, trying to figure out how to weld a solar panel onto a salvaged electric car in the post-apocalyptic world of Cataclysm: Dark Days Ahead.
 Survival skills matter, right? :)

-I'm currently based in Ontario.
+I'm currently based in Quebec.
 Feel free to reach out to me for any opportunities or collaborations.